OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 1. `g++` is composed of 3 main parts - the **preprocessor, the compiler and the linker.**
 2. The preprocessor replaces macros in our C++ program into actual values.
 3. The compiler uses a set of rules to traverse through our source code and generate the assembly code using the semantics of our program.
 It's super complicated.
+4. The assembler takes the assembly code and generates **object code** (not machine code).
-4. The linker gets instructions via the **linker script** to group our sections in the ELF object files in a particular organization to create an executable.
+5. The linker gets instructions via the **linker script** to group our sections in the ELF object files in a particular organization to create an executable.

 Below is a diagram for clarity: